Ex-high school football players allege coach's daughter, who was team trainer, sexually abused them

 "So far, no criminal charges have been filed and hopefully that means that the prosecutors do not think they have sufficient evidence to convict her of a crime," said Gordon's attorney, Paul Wallin.

-The Colton Joint Unified School District released a statement to our sister station KABC-TV that reads in part, "The District has made itself, and will continue to make itself, completely available to the Colton Police Department.
+The Colton Joint Unified School District released a statement that reads in part, "The District has made itself, and will continue to make itself, completely available to the Colton Police Department.
 The District is committed to ensuring that law enforcement has access to all of the facts and information for their investigation."

 Strauss-Gordon remains employed by the district as the athletic director at Grand Terrace High School.
 She has been placed on administrative leave pending the outcome of the investigation, which her attorney said by law the district had to do.

-Note: CORRECTION: This article previously described Strauss-Gordon as an athletic trainer.
-The National Athletic Trainers' Association (NATA) tells says Strauss-Gordon "is not a member of the organization nor an athletic trainer (AT) by profession, education or certification."